zowe/zowe-client-java-sdk/src/main/java/zowe/client/sdk/zosfiles/dsn/README.md

     /**
      * List out all data sets of the given data set.
 Each dataset returned will contain all of its properties.
      *
-     * @param connection  ZosConnection object
+     * @param connection  for connection information, see ZosConnection object
      * @param dataSetName name of a dataset
      * @author Leonid Baranov
      */